rimutaka/posts/readme.md

 ## [What Middle Managers and Soviet Commissars have in common](on-middle-managers/)
-> How to avoid joining companies with a bad culture
+> How to avoid joining companies with bad culture

 ## [You're a power-user?
 You are not wanted any more.](on-power-users/)